SYMBOLS IN THE SANTA LAURENSIA LOGO

 Educatio puerilis renovatio mundi est. (“The education of the youngtransforms the world.”)

-Santa Laurensia School educates students to develop as whole persons who are motivated to make a positive, innovative contribution to the regional, national, and international communities.
+Santa Laurensia School educates students to develop as whole persons who are motivated to make a positive, innovative contribution to regional, national, and international communities.
 Teachers and staff of Santa Laurensia School approach our students with the following ideas in mind:

 - Student-Centeredness.
 Teaching is centered on the interest and abilities of students so that they develop fully.
 Teachers provide a meaningful educational platform where students can explore their world on their terms.

-- Teachers and Staff as Fair-Minded.
+- Teachers and Staff are Fair-Minded.
 Teachers and Staff at Santa Laurensia School do their level best to find amicable ways of resolving student conflicts both in and out of class.
 In interacting with students, we show love and encouragement to students.
 We also treat students equally, without racial, religious, or social bias.

 - Teachers and Staff with Community Mindedness.
 Although many of the staff and teachers are international, all strive to remain sensitive to Indonesian cultural norms of interaction both in and out of the classroom.
 This also carries over into their interactions within the greater community.